7 Facts and Forecasts: The BPO Industry in the Philippines

 7. 77% of the Philippines’ BPO export is for US-based companies.
 The remaining 23% is shared largely by Asia-Pacific.

-The IBPAP aims to craft a new road map for the industry beyond 2016, setting new goals and strategies to secure the leadership of the Philippine IT-BPO industry in the global offshoring space.
-According to IBPAP Chair Danilo Reyes, the new road map covers 2016 through 2022.
+The IBPAP aims to craft a new roadmap for the industry beyond 2022, setting new goals and strategies to secure the leadership of the Philippine IT-BPO industry in the global offshoring space.
+According to IBPAP President and CEO Rey Untal, the 2028 roadmap is a longer-term cure with policies that reflect what the industry needs.

 According to BSP Deputy Governor Diwa Guinigundo, BPOs tend to grow regardless of economic conditions.
 In an interview with the Contact Center Association of the Philippines (CCAP), he noted the following:

-The BPO industry is also locally dubbed “the sunshine industry”, and for good reason.
+The BPO industry is also locally dubbed “the sunshine industry,” and for a good reason.

 Now the age of the digital economy has arrived, and more and more skilled freelancers and virtual assistants are contributing to the outsourcing industry.